Where the Light Enters

 In other words, our wounds, whether they stem from our relationships with our mothers or other sources, can be gateways to profound transformation and growth.
 They can lead us to greater self-awareness, self-acceptance, and self-love.

 Art is a powerful way to move through this healing and emotional repair journey.
-Coupled with guided meditations and visualizations as in my Evergreen bundle, these practices can help us access the depths of our inner world, where we can confront our wounds, process our emotions, and find the light that Rumi speaks of.
+Coupled with guided meditations and visualizations as in my Evergreen course, these practices can help us access the depths of our inner world, where we can confront our wounds, process our emotions, and find the light that Rumi speaks of.

 More important is the need to do this in the community, with other souls on the same or similar journey towards health.